junwatu/grid-sound-ambient/blogs/README.md

 ## Introduction

 Ambient music thrives on context.
 Here, the environment literally composes the score.
 Heat can slow the tempo, humidity can soften the timbre, and human presence can thicken the arrangement.
-We’ll stitch together a small system: devices post telemetry (we will use the data directly), GridDB keeps the data, the AI model create music parameters, and ElevenLabs will renders audio that you can play instantly in the browser.
+We’ll stitch together a small system: devices post telemetry (we will use the data directly), GridDB keeps the data, the AI model creates music parameters, and ElevenLabs will render audio that you can play instantly in the browser.

 ## System Architecture